-He continued, “I think that in the future clean and plant-based meat will become the norm, and in 30 years it is unlikely animals will need to be killed for food anymore”.
+He continued, “I think that in the future clean and plant-based meat will become the norm, and in 30 years it is unlikely animals will need to be killed for food anymore.”

 With his climate, health, and animal-conscious mind – Branson is the “proud investor” of Memphis Meats, a start-up company using cellular agriculture to grow meat in labs from derived animal stem cells.
-This method is a grey area in terms of vegan-friendliness, but as Branson makes readers aware – this ‘clean meat’ eliminates the need to breed, raise and slaughter animals for traditional meat.
+This method is a grey area in terms of vegan-friendliness, but as Branson makes readers aware – ‘clean meat’ eliminates the need to breed, raise and slaughter animals for traditional meat.

 Branson adds this modern type of meat is likely to have a “better calorie conversion” as well as use significantly less water and land.
 Clean meat is also considered to produce up to 90% less greenhouse gas emissions than conventional meat.
 Meat production is one of the largest contributing factors to climate change, even more than all the transport in the world combined.